 Jerry had worked his way through two years of college and it was a royal pain.
 Yeah his folks had offered him dough but he wanted to be fully independent, especially since mom and dad just got by themselves.
 Also he hated the shit jobs he’d had since sophomore year of high school: bagging in the goddamned grocery store, pumping gas, unloading crates at a warehouse.
 No, if he did some time in the military, he could finish college and wouldn’t have to scrape together pennies to do it or go straight from classes to work.
 On top of all that Jerry needed a break from school.
 From kindergarten through two years of university it had been pretty much non stop, especially since his mom always made him go to Summer School.

 When Jerry got home he called his brother Ronnie who was six years older and in Jerry’s mind sixty years wiser.
-Ronnie had a good job as sales executive and had been giving Jerry advice since forever.
+Ronnie had a good job as a sales executive and had been giving Jerry advice since forever.
 Ronnie wasn’t to crazy about his kid brother going into the army what with a war going on and told him so.
 But he also said that the army could be really good for him and teach him some valuable life lessons.
 Plus he could see that Jerry wanted a break from college.
 Working full time for awhile might be an option but it would probably be at some crappy job.
 Ronnie told him all this but again added, "I still don’t like the idea of you getting shipped to Vietnam.”
 Then Ronnie added: “but it is a helluva good thing for you to do, to serve your country and all, being patriotic is important and all this will look good on your resume.”

 That pretty much sold Ronnie.
 He’d go down and enlist the next day, as long as they’d let him finish this semester of college.

 When Jerry went down to the induction center he went alone.
 He'd had dinner with his parents, Ronnie and his kid sister Julie the night before.
 He said his goodbyes to friends at a party the day before that and that evening had gone out with Monya one last time.
 He could tell that Monya was ready for him to go.
 The passion had been going out of their relationship since before Jerry's enlistment.
 In fact Jerry was pretty sure that Monya had been seeing other guys already.
 It was hard to stay in love with a girl who had mentally and emotionally checked out of your relationship.
 Maybe Jerry would write to Monya from the army and maybe he wouldn't.
-They did make love that last night together and for the first in months there'd been some real intensity and excitement.
+They made love that last night together and for the first in months there'd been some real intensity and excitement.
 Jerry figured it was because it was the last time they'd do it.
 Maybe if Monya had stayed hot for him Jerry would never have enlisted.
 Maybe.

 As Jerry waited in the induction center to be processed, he wondered how often he'd get laid while in the army.
 He also started missing friends and activities like playing poker and tennis and shootin' the shit with his pals.
 Jerry wondered if maybe he'd made a mistake.
 So he forced himself to focus on the long run and how this was going to be the best thing for the rest of his life.
-If nothing else he would have some powerful and different experiences that would shape him into what his dad liked to call, "a real man."
+If nothing else he would have some different experiences that would shape him into what his dad liked to call, "a real man."
 Dad was proud as hell that Jerry was going into the service.
 He'd done a stint himself and that was during World War II.
 Mom was nervous and worried but she got nervous and worried when one of her kids so much as went to the movies.
 That's just the way moms are, Jerry figured.

 There were two guys sitting next to Jerry and he got to talking to them.
 One was from Jerry's rival high school and they kind of knew a few of the same people and neighborhoods.
 His name was Lance Dorsett and he seemed like someone Jerry could be buddies with.
 The other fella was from a small town about an hour away.
 He seemed pretty depressed like this was the last place he wanted to be.
 His name was Mason Oglethorpe.
 Jerry had a hard time not laughing at the name.
 It totally blew that Mason was so gloomy but Jerry figured he'd get over it and maybe they'd become buddies too.
 Mason was a big fella who looked strong as an ox.
 Lance was built about like Jerry, more nimble than strong.